binqing/code_path_homework/README.md

 ### 5. (Optional) Enumerate WordPress user accounts and brute force passwords attack using WPScan

-- [ ] Summary: Enumerating WordPress users is the first step in a brute force attack in order to gain access to a WordPress account.
-               Wordpressdoes not limit the number of login attempts, so we use WPScan.
+- [ ] Summary: Wordpressdoes not limit the number of login attempts, so we use WPScan.
 WPScan has the option to scan a target website to retrieve a list of account names.
 We can also brute force root passwords using WPScan on Kali Linux.
 We could also provide a wordlist, a list of common passowrds for wpscan to carry out the brute force password attack.
 A example of a wordlist is rockyou-75.txt.
   - Vulnerability types: Login Vulnerability
   - Tested in version: 4.2
   - Fixed in version: Unpatched
-- [ ] GIF Walkthrough:
+- [ ] GIF Walkthrough: for getting a specific user's password:

   - <img src= brute-force-password.gif/>

 - [ ] Steps to recreate:
-  - If you want to get a specific user's password:
    - 1. Download the rockyou.txt dictionary fille.
    - 2. Open Kali linux terminal
    - 3. To get the name of a specific userL run: wpscan --url http://wpdistillery.vm --enumerate u.
    - 4. Then run: wpscan --url http://wpdistillery.vm -P /home/kalizhe/Desktop/WebSecurity/rockyou-75.txt --usernames sophia.
         WPScan will return the password of username sophia's password.

- - [ ] GIF Walkthrough:
+ - [ ] GIF Walkthrough for getting passwords for all WordPress account users:

   - <img src= brute_force_passwords.gif/>

 - [ ] Steps to recreate: